Abstract

 Yingying Wu

-In this paper, we extend previous studies and test two commodity futures pricing theories.
-We strengthen their testing power by extending the sample period and including more commodities for consideration.
-We find enhanced evidence for seasonality in the basis, which supports the theory of storage.
-The power of the basis to forecast subsequent price changes is also strengthened, while the results on the presence or otherwise of a risk premium are still not conclusive.
-Moreover, we show that we cannot attribute the forecasting power of commodity futures to the extent to which they exhibit seasonality.
-The paper also examines whether there are time-varying parameters or structural breaks in these relationships.
-In most cases where structural breaks occur, only parallel movements are detected, illustrating that the forecasting power of the basis is stable over the different economic environments investigated.
+In this paper, we examine the temporal stability of the evidence for two commodity futures pricing theories.
+We investigate whether the forecast power of commodity futures can be attributed to the extent to which they exhibit seasonality and we also consider whether there are time varying parameters or structural breaks in these pricing relationships.
+Compared to previous studies, we find stronger evidence of seasonality in the basis, which supports the theory of storage.
+The power of the basis to forecast subsequent price changes is also strengthened, while results on the presence of a risk premium are inconclusive.
+In addition, we show that the forecasting power of commodity futures cannot be attributed to the extent to which they exhibit seasonality.
+We find that in most cases where structural breaks occur, only changes in the intercepts and not the slopes are detected, illustrating that the forecast power of the basis is stable over different economic environments.

 Keywords: commodity futures, theory of storage, risk premia